 5. Data Loss Prevention (DLP)

-DLP refers to a system of tools and processes used to ensure sensitive information is not lost, misused or access by unauthorized parties.
+DLP refers to a system of tools and processes used to ensure sensitive information is not lost, misused, or accessed by unauthorized parties.
 By using DLP software, emails regarding financial transactions are monitored and any data breaches are detected and blocked immediately.

 6. Strong passwords and two or multi-factor authentication